-Last week the Milwaukee Bucks were purchased by two hedge-fund billionaires for $550 million.
-In a recent piece for Grantland, Bill Simmons tried to nail down what exactly drives the super rich to acquire NBA teams, a purchase that—at least by the numbers—is often a pretty lousy investment.
+Last year the Milwaukee Bucks were purchased by two hedge-fund billionaires for $550 million.
+In a piece for Grantland, Bill Simmons tried to nail down what exactly drives the super rich to acquire NBA teams, a purchase that—at least by the numbers—is often a pretty lousy investment.

 If you pretend the NBA is an exclusive beach on Turks and Caicos, it makes more sense.
 Let’s say it’s the single best beach in the world, and it can only hold 30 houses.
 Let’s say some of the houses are bigger and prettier than others, only all of them have the same gorgeous ocean view.
 And let’s say all 30 owners feel strongly that their investments will keep improving, barring a collapsed stock market or an unforeseen weather catastrophe, of course.
 Does it really matter if you bought one of the ugliest houses on that beach?
 Don’t you just want to crack the 30?
 You can always knock the house down and build a better one … right?

 That’s the National Basketball Association in 2014.
 Who wants to be on the hottest beach?
 What will you pay?
 How bad do you want it?
 Get one of those 30 houses and you can invite your friends down for the weekend, show them around, make them drinks and eventually head out to your deck.
 And you can look out and watch the sun slowly setting, and you can hear the water splash, and you can hear your friends tell you, “I love the view, it’s spectacular.”
 Because right now, it is.